McCartneyAC/Back_of_the_Envelope/README.md

 * Pure description + plot all variables against each other a la https://drsimonj.svbtle.com/plot-some-variables-against-many-others
 * * surprisingly difficult. return to this later.
 * `ggvis` overhaul, at least for main two or three plots?
+* * surprisingly difficult. return to this later.
 * * problem with `prop("x", as.name(indvariable()))` ?
 What's up with that.
 * ~rearrange upload / model page (incorporates text of current model)~
 * * drop-down message of current model (nixed due to error logging)